Kixiron/crunch-lang/To Do.md

 - [ ] File checksums for knowing what needs to be recompiled https://apenwarr.ca/log/20181113
 - [ ] Symbolic execution
 - [ ] No dependencies on crt or libc
+- [ ] MIR for majority of passes
+- [ ] SSA IR for compilation to LLVM

 ### Optimizations